-An analytical modeling technique that has been frequently used to evaluate shared memory multiprocessors is approximate Mean Value Analysis (MVA)[12].
-In MVA, a set of equations that represent the mean response times and mean waiting times of various performance elements are derived using the mean values of various system parameters as model inputs.
-For example, a simple multiprocessor MVA model may include the mean response time of a cache miss as a response time equation, the mean bus waiting time as a waiting time equation, and the mean time between cache misses as a model input.
-Once constructed, these equations have circular dependencies and must be solved iteratively.
+An analytical modeling technique that has been frequently used to evaluate shared memory multiprocessors is approximate Mean Value Analysis $(MVA)^{(14)}$.
+In MVA, a set of equations is developed which describe the mean values of various system parameters.
+These equations have circular dependencies and must be solved iteratively.
 The power of MVA modeling lies in its computation efficiency.
-Convergence is usually achieved within a second, independent of the number of processors and memories in the model.
-Many models of multiprocessor systems have been created using this technique and have been used to evaluate the performance of both research prototype[9, 13] and commercial[10] multiprocessors.
-The results obtained from approximate MVA models have been shown[5] to correlate well with those obtained from trace-driven simulation models microprocessor-based multiprocessor systems using latency reduction techniques such as nonblocking caches and data wraparound on cache misses have been introduced.
-These new aspects of modern multiprocessors impact both the system latencies and waiting times at each design level, and as a result, require extensions to the basic techniques used in MVA modeling of shared memory multiprocessors.
+Convergence is usually achieved within a few seconds, independent of the number of processors and memories in the model.
+Many models of multiprocessor systems have been created using this technique and have been used to evaluate the performance of both research prototypes^(11, 15) and commercial(12) multiprocessors.
+The results obtained from approximate MVA models have been shown(7) to match well with those obtained from trace-driven simulation models.